MicrosoftDocs/visualstudio-docs/docs/profiling/events-viewer.md

 1. Select **OK**.

-   The custom event will appear in the Events Viewer when you collect a diagnostics trace and open it.
+   The custom event appears in the Events Viewer when you collect a diagnostics trace and open it.
 The following illustration shows the custom events in the Events Viewer with filtering set to show only the custom event.

    ![Screenshot of the events viewer showing custom events](../profiling/media/vs-2022/events-viewer-showing-custom-events.png "Events viewer showing custom events")